elatov/elatov.github.io/_posts/2012-03-19-reclaim-space-in-a-vm-on-thin-or-thick-vmdks.md

 #### **Solution 2:**

 Use VMware Converter and do a P2V of the VM.
-The post <a href="http://www.vi-tips.com/2011/11/p2v-with-vmware-converter-standalone-5.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.vi-tips.com/2011/11/p2v-with-vmware-converter-standalone-5.html']);">P2V with VMware Converter Standalone 5 and sync feature</a> has a good video on how to do that.
+The post [P2V with VMware Converter Standalone 5 and sync feature](http://www.vi-tips.com/2011/11/p2v-with-vmware-converter-standalone-5.html) has a good video on how to do that.
 Make sure you choose thin for the disk type.

 ## Scenario 3: Reclaim previously used space from thin disks